General Preparedness

 Community Involvement

-If you want to further your involvement in disaster planning and preparedness, there are several meaningful ways to make a lasting impact:
+If you want to support your community during an emergency or disaster, there are many meaningful ways to make a lasting difference:

-Consider Donating: Financial contributions to organizations focused on disaster relief and preparedness can play a pivotal role in bolstering resources for response and recovery efforts.
-Your donation, no matter the size, can help procure supplies, offer training programs, and enhance overall readiness in your community.
+Donate: Financial and goods contributions to organizations focused on disaster relief and preparedness can play a pivotal role in ensuring that response and recovery supplies are readily available for communities in need.
+Your donation, no matter the size, can help procure supplies, offer training programs, and support distribution in your community and others.

 Monthly Preparedness Tips